 As far as I can see, there are two pain points in software development with respect to testing:

 Discovery problems late in the process is expensive because cost of change goes up as time moves on.
-To lower such cost, we want good communication between people in the program domain (stakeholders who have problems) and people in the solution domain (programmers who implement solutions) to have less problems.
+To lower such cost, we want good communication between people in the problem domain (stakeholders who have problems) and people in the solution domain (programmers who implement solutions) to have less problems.
 For the problems, we'd like to be more agile in fixing the problems in the software.
 For this, we need to make code cleaner by applying refactoring.

 Good habits introduced and emphasized by BDD are:

 Define behavior we want before we implement that behavior.
 Talk to domain experts first and code second.
 Starting from a business or organisational goal, having the requirement challenged, working from business-level to the code-level testing.
 It’s much cheaper to understand the spec out before you write the code.
+When coding, first think about what you’re about to write, then think about how you would test the code, before writing it.

 In order to <why>

-As a <type of user>, I want <some goal> so that <some reason>
+As a <type of user>,

 Story: Returns go to stock